Yellowtail Kingfish

 Shore / ReefPowerful pelagic that pushes through Cockburn Sound and along the coast in summer.
 Occasionally taken from rock walls and long jetties on live bait or stickbaits.
 A genuine land-based trophy when it happens.

-Yellowtail kingfish are the ultimate land-based challenge in Perth.
+Yellowtail kingfish are Perth's hardest land-based prize.
 These powerful pelagics push through Cockburn Sound and along the coast from December through April, and the chance of hooking one from the rocks or a jetty keeps serious anglers coming back.
-A land-based kingy of any size is a genuine trophy.
+A land-based kingy of any size is a genuine trophy — and a reliable way to discover the weak link in your tackle.

 Live bait (herring, yellowtail scad, mullet), whole squid